Jose de Mazarredo y Salazar: Later years

 In 1804 he was sent as ambassador from Spain to France having previously given up the command of the Squadron at Brest to Don Federico Gravina in 1801.
 His frank bearing and firmness of character were little agreeable to the First consul, who required more flexibility in the agents employed by other powers, with greater deference to his own views and pretensions.
 It was imperative upon the Spanish court to conciliate the rising power of Napoleon, and Mazarredo soon heard of his recall.
 Mazarredo had greatly displeased Napoleon by his outspokenness and lack of flexibility, thus he was dismissed to soothe the angry Napoleon, and the subordination of Spanish interest to those of France was complete.

 Mazarredo called Napoleon's plans "imperialistic and despotic".

 Despite his open criticism of the naval systems at the end of his career, Mazarredo had a well-rounded record of sea time, ship command, commander-in-chief of the corps of marines, and responsible posts as aide to senior Spanish commanders at sea.
 He conducted several comparative sea trials to perfect ship-handling methods and ships' signalling routines in the San Ildefonso-class.

-Don José de Mazarredo is considered to be one of the best Spanish naval commanders of all time.